 While a graduate certificate program is not as long or intense as a graduate degree, certificate programs can still be a significant commitment — both in terms of time and money.
-Some certificate programs may cost thousands of dollars, and there may be ongoing additional fees to consider, such as materials, exam fees, and professional association fees.
+On top of tuition, there may be ongoing additional fees to consider, such as materials, exam fees, and professional association fees.

 Not all certificate programs qualify for federal aid, although some may.
-There are financial aid avenues that can potentially help you afford your graduate certificate.
-Exploring options, plus the pros and cons of each, can help you decide which path is right for you.
+Fortunately, there are other financial aid avenues that can potentially help you afford your graduate certificate.
+To help you decide which path is right for you, here’s a look at some of your financing options, plus the pros and cons of each.

 Finding Financial Aid for Graduate Certificate Programs

-Why do people take on a graduate certificate?
-They may be able to make more money with certain graduate certificates.
-More roles may be available to them, and compensation packages may be higher.
+There are many reasons to pursue a graduate certificate, including access to more job opportunities and the ability to earn more money.
 In some fields, such as finance, employers may encourage their employees to obtain certificates to move up in their fields.
 In these cases, employers may provide financial assistance to pay for the certificate program.

 Some people may obtain a graduate certificate with an eye toward completing additional coursework toward a master’s degree in the future.
 While some graduate certificates have discrete coursework unique to the certificate, other post-grad certificates have credits that may go toward a master’s degree.
 If you’re considering a grad degree, then it may be a good idea to explore what the coursework entails and whether you may be able to use those credits toward a master’s in the future.

 If you’re planning on funding your graduate certificate yourself, it may be helpful to speak to people who have done the certification program to hear the pros, cons, and time commitment required.
 It can also be helpful to hear how other people have funded the certificate, because it could open up certain avenues, such as specific scholarships for that certificate that you may not have heard of yet.